Vyral/derek-lockett/_posts/2019-11-05-what-you-need-to-know-about-recent-soc-changes.md

 By now you’ve probably heard of the Selling Office Commission (SOC) changes that took place in the Northwest MLS as of October, but what are they, and what do they mean for you?

-Simply put, **SOC is the amount offered by the listing agent and seller to the buyer’s agent commission.** If you weren’t already aware, it’s common practice for the seller to cover the commission fee for both their own agent and the buyer’s agent during a real estate transaction.&nbsp;
+Simply put, **SOC is the amount offered by the listing agent and seller to the buyer’s agent's commission.** If you weren’t already aware, it’s common practice for the seller to cover the commission fee for both their own agent and the buyer’s agent during a real estate transaction.&nbsp;

 With that said, let’s get back to the recent SOC changes.
 It just so happens that I was recently fortunate enough to sit in on a meeting with Justin Hagg (the general counsel for the Northwest MLS), during which he explained these changes.&nbsp;